quex-tech/developer-docs/consumer/complex_structures_tutorial.md

 on the pool contract and get its id.
 If you are interested in the specifics of this process, consult the [Request Pool Description](../https_pool/https_pool.md).
 In this tutorial we use the helper tool to create both action and flow simultaneously, so let us go through the idea behind the flow creation first.

+## Set up subscription

+Set up and replenish a subscription using [Subscription management](../consumer/subscription_management.md) guide.
+Note, that in our case a consumer is this contract itself, as it initiates requests.
+Then, provide the subscription id to the contract using `setSubscriptionId` method.

 ## Create flow